RiyaDua/scRNAseq-NSCLC/README.md

 1. nCount_RNA (total UMI counts per cell) on the x-axis
 2. nFeature_RNA (number of detected genes) on the y-axis

 - Each point represents a single cell.
-The linear trend shows that as UMI counts increase, the number of detected genes also increases — which is expected.
+The linear trend shows that as UMI counts increase, the number of detected genes also increases, which is expected.
 However:

 - Cells far above the main trendline likely contain many genes per UMI, potentially due to doublets or highly complex transcriptomes.

 - Cells below the curve may reflect technical noise or low-quality capture.

 This plot supports QC decisions by revealing non-linear outliers, helping confirm that the applied thresholds (200–2,500 genes and <5% mitochondrial content) appropriately exclude anomalous cells while retaining biologically meaningful ones.